Mintplex-Labs/anything-llm/cloud-deployments/aws/cloudformation/aws_https_instructions.md

 ## Step 10: Test Cert installation
 1. $sudo cat /etc/nginx/conf.d/anything.conf
 Your should see a completely updated configuration that includes https/443 and a redirect configuration for http/80.
-2. Navigate to https://FQDN in a browser and you should be proxied to the AnythingLLM web UI.
+2. Navigate to https://FQDN in a browser and you should be proxied to the DataPrism 360 web UI.

 ## Step 11: (Optional) Remove temporary Inbound Traffic Rule for Security Group to certbot DNS verification
 1. Follow AWS instructions on deleting inbound rule (http port 80 0.0.0.0/0) for EC2 security group here: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/working-with-security-groups.html#deleting-security-group-rule